sakaki-/gentoo-on-rpi-64bit/Dockerstuff/sakaki-distcc/readme.md

 Automatic public ebuild Docker allows container **"fork's"** or you to take an **official Gentoo  base image** , like a stage 3 and ***add on.. as you like.***

-## some of the code was borrowed From debian distcc & Sabayon Linux  containers.
+## some of this code was borrowed From debian distcc & Sabayon Linux  containers.

 If you have a beffy server , or 10 core i7 etc or even a seldome used... wich can run docker as a container minimizes risks , anyhow this will create a crossdev/crossbuilder , workable example..